Skip navigation

 Center for Digital Humanities

-As an interdisciplinary research center supported by an R1 institution, CDH benefits from strong relationships with faculty in English, History, and Philosophy as well as faculty affiliates in Computer Science, Geography and the Ecospatial Lab, and Cook Library’s Digital Lab.
+As an interdisciplinary research center supported by an R1 institution, the center benefits from strong relationships with faculty in English, History, Philosophy and Religion, as well as faculty affiliates in Computer Science, Geography and the Ecospatial Lab, and Cook Library’s Digital Lab.

 Digital Humanities Badge

-The USM Digital Humanities Proficiency Badge documents mastery of fundamental Digital Humanities skills and participation as a scholarly contributor in a major faculty DH research project.
-It requires the successful completion of HUM501: Introduction to Digital Humanities and HUM502: The Digital Humanities Practicum.
+The Digital Humanities Proficiency Badge, available to Southern Miss graduate students, documents mastery of fundamental Digital Humanities skills and participation in major, faculty-led DH research project.
+It requires the successful completion of HUM501: Introduction to Digital Humanities and HUM502: The Digital Humanities Practicum

 Brian Valimont